 Here are some tax rules about the newer retirement savings vehicle, the Roth 401(k).

-A Roth 401(k) works in the opposite way, tax-wise, from a traditional 401(k).
+When it comes to taxes, a Roth 401(k) works in the opposite way of a traditional 401(k).
 Your contributions are post-tax, meaning you pay taxes on the money in the year in which you contribute it.

-No matter what your tax bracket is in retirement, qualified withdrawals from your Roth 401(k) won’t affect your taxable income.
+No matter what your tax bracket is in retirement, qualified withdrawals from your Roth 401(k) are not counted as taxable income.

-In order for a withdrawal from a Roth 401(k) to count as a qualified distribution (i.e., no taxes), an employee must be at least age 59½ and have held the account for at least five years.
+In order for a withdrawal from a Roth 401(k) to count as a qualified distribution — meaning, it won’t be taxed — an employee must be age 59 ½ or older and have held the account for at least five years.

 Early withdrawals are prorated according to the ratio of contributions to earnings in the account.
 For instance, if your Roth 401(k) had $100,000 in it, made up of $70,000 in contributions and $30,000 in earnings, your early withdrawals would be made up of 70% contributions and 30% earnings.
 Hence, you would owe taxes and potentially penalties on 30% of your early withdrawal.